anupkumarjana/Namaste-React/Episode-5/Theory Assignment/Assignment.md

-Chapter 05 - Let's get Hooked!
+# Chapter 05 - Let's get Hooked!

-Assignment
-● What is the difference between Named Export, Default export and * as export?
+## What is the difference between Named Export, Default export and * as export?

 =>
     // Named Export can be exported as : export const Body